This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large wok or frying pan, heat 1 tablespoon butter over medium high heat.
-Add the eggs and cook for 3 minutes or until set, stirring often.
+• Heat 1 tablespoon of butter in a large wok or skillet over medium-high heat.
+Add the whisked eggs and cook, stirring often, for about 3 minutes until just set.
 Transfer to a plate and set aside.

-• Add another tablespoon of butter to the skillet and cook onion until translucent; about 2 minutes.
-Stir in garlic, frozen vegetables, salt and pepper and cook until heated through.
+• Add another tablespoon of butter to the pan.
+Cook the diced onion until translucent, about 2 minutes.
+Stir in the garlic, frozen vegetables, salt, and pepper and cook until heated through, about 2 minutes more.

-• Add the ham and saute until golden brown; about 2 minutes.
+• Add the ham and cook for 1-2 minutes until lightly golden on the edges.

-• Return the egg to the skillet and toss everything together until fully distributed.
+• Return the eggs to the pan and toss everything together until evenly combined.

-• Remove from heat, then stir in 1-2 tablespoons of soy sauce.
-Adjust according to taste.
-Garnish with sesame seeds and sliced green onions and serve immediately.
+• Remove from heat.
+Stir in 1-2 tablespoons of soy sauce, taste, and add more to your liking.
+Garnish with sliced green onions and sesame seeds and serve immediately.

 Notes

-Refrigerator: Once the rice is cooled, store any leftovers in an airtight container in the fridge for up to 4-5 days.
+• Refrigerator: Store in an airtight container for up to 4-5 days.

-Reheating: If frozen, thaw completely in the fridge overnight.
-Heat in the microwave with a teaspoon of water to rehydrate, or in a skillet with a little butter or oil.
+• Reheating: Microwave with a teaspoon of water, or reheat in a skillet with a little butter or oil.

 Nutrition